Julia Creek, Queensland: Climate

-Julia Creek experiences a hot semi-arid climate (Köppen: BSh, Trewartha: BShl), with a very hot and humid, yet short wet season from December to March; and a long, warm to hot dry season from April to November.
+Julia Creek experiences a hot semi-arid climate (Köppen: BSh), with a short, erratic wet season from December to March; and a long, relatively cooler dry season from April to November.
+Although average maxima remain warm to hot year-round, average minima have greater variation: from 9.1 C in July to 23.8 C in January.
+Average annual rainfall is low, 463.7 mm, and is extremely unpredictable, evident by the 738.6 mm of rain recorded in January 1974 alone.
+The town is very sunny, averaging 175.1 clear days and only 37.4 cloudy days annually.
+Extreme temperatures have ranged from -0.9 C on 25 June 1965 to 46.5 C on 9 November 1965.

 History

-The name Julia Creek was named after the niece of Donald McIntyre (younger brother of Duncan McIntyre), the first white settler in the area.
+The name Julia Creek was named after the niece of Donald McIntyre (younger brother of explorer Duncan McIntyre), the first white settler in the area.
 McIntyre took up a property called Dalgonally about 70 km north of the present site of the town in 1864, only a few years after the ill-fated Burke and Wills expedition passed through the area.

 The township began life as a temporary railway terminus in 1907 when the Great Northern railway line was extended from Richmond to service the copper mines at Cloncurry.

 The name Oorindi is the Aboriginal name for the Williams River (which is about 12 km west of Oorindi) and means stones.

 Julia Creek Post Office opened by September 1910 (a receiving office had been open from 1907).

 Julia Creek State School was a one-room school established in 1911 with nine students, and was expanded in 1932 and again in 1934.
 A separate high school was constructed in 1963.

-In 1952 the town was serviced with electricity.
+In 1952, the town was serviced with electricity.

 St Joseph's School opened in 1955 and closed in 1995.

 A sixteen-bed hospital was established in 1972.

 Julia Creek Public Library was opened in 1994.